materialsproject/pymatgen/docs/installation.rst

    Phase Diagrams.
 2. matplotlib 1.1+ (highly recommended): For plotting (e.g., Phase Diagrams).
 3. VTK with Python bindings 5.8+ (http://www.vtk.org/): For visualization of crystal structures using the pymatgen.vis package.
+Note that the VTK package is incompatible with Python 3.x at the moment.
 4. Atomistic Simulation Environment or ASE 3.6+: Required for the usage of the adapters in pymatgen.io.aseio between pymatgen's core Structure object and the Atoms object used by ASE.
 Get it at https://wiki.fysik.dtu.dk/ase/.